rwthanalytics/moodle-local_learning_analytics/README.md

 Requirements:

 - Moodle: Version 3.2 or higher (currently testing with 3.6 and 3.9)
-- Database: MySQL or Postgres (other database types have not been tested)
+- Database: MySQL/MariaDB or Postgres (other database types have not been tested)

 ### Download